shuieryin/ehcu/README.md

 Module sequence method on your app server
 -----------------------------------------

-Implement below method on you app server globally for ehcu plugin to generate app sequence for you.
+Implement below method on your app server globally for ehcu plugin to generate app sequence for you.

 ```erlang
 -spec gen_sequence(module()) -> [module()].